It’s the work of a weekend and it could save you thousands, so why wouldn’t you conceal this unsightly feature if you’re trying to sell your house?

 “For the DIY confident among us, you can build your own chalkboard boiler cover with affordable materials like MDF, hinges and a lick of chalkboard paint,” says interior design blogger Fifi McGee.

-The outside then becomes a convenient way to share shopping and to-do lists with the whole family.
+The exterior then becomes a convenient way to share shopping and to-do lists with the whole family.

 4. Build bookshelves

-If your boiler is in an awkward place such as a spare room or kids’ bedroom, consider building a cupboard into a neat storage solution.
+If your boiler is in an awkward place such as a spare room or hallway, consider building a cupboard into a neat storage solution.

 Image: Instagram / @bespoke_carpentry_ltd

 You can configure the cabinetry however you want; with open shelving for books, magazines or records, or make the lower shelves a practical space for storing toys.
-Don’t forget to include a carbon monoxide alarm somewhere in the unit too!
+Don’t forget to include a carbon monoxide alarm and plenty of ventilation somewhere in the unit too!

 If you get the professionals in they can also work around existing light sockets and come up with clever space-saving design, like this bookshelf that’s shallower than the boiler cupboard.